tetra-framework/tetra/docs/helpers.md

 }
 ```

-There is nothing that holds you from doing "fancier" transitions than `display: inline`...:
+There is nothing that holds you from doing "fancier" transitions than `display: inline`:

 ```css
 .spinner-border {